Skip to the content.

 Searching for a substring

-1. str.indexOf(‘string’)
+1. indexOf()

-1. It looks for the substr in str, starting from the given position pos, and returns the position where the match was found or -1 if nothing can be found.
+1. Returns the position where the match was found, return -1 if nothing can be found.

 let str = 'Widget with id';